 In June 2020 the New Zealand Government passed legislation which sought to improve the Emissions Trading Scheme (ETS).
 These changes were designed to simplify the ETS by removing some of the administrative burdens and reducing surrender liabilities.

-The main changes for forestry participants is the model of carbon allocation.
-There are two new models;
+The main changes which came into effect on 1 January 2023 for forestry participants is the method of carbon allocation.
+There are two new carbon accounting categories for forests registered after this date:

 Key conditions around averaging include:

-The amount of enduring carbon allocated will be calculated based on the anticipated rotation length of the first rotation of forest.
+The amount of enduring ‘or’ safe carbon allocated will be calculated based on the anticipated rotation length of the first rotation of forest.

-Carbon allocation is via stock change accounting whereby forest owners receive the full allocation of credits as their forest grows.
+Carbon allocation for this category uses the sawtooth/stock change accounting method, receiving the full allocation of NZUs as the forest grows.

 There is an opportunity within the current ETS around land reverting to indigenous species.
 There is also potential for landowners who are considering establishing new native plantations to benefit from the ETS.